 In addition to the above, Canadian senior citizens are also eligible for a number of tax credits.

-Here's a look at what you can claim:
+Here's a brief overview of what you can claim:

 The Age Amount